Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/2. Old Generation (2006) - jQuery, jQuery UI, PHP, Handlebars/jqueryui/_jqueryui on mobile/Draggable on mobile phone - jQuery UI Touch Punch.md

 ## All you need is the library

-Yes, includingÂ the jQueryÂ UI TouchÂ Punch library is typicallyÂ all youÂ need toÂ enable touchÂ support forÂ jQuery UIÂ interactionsÂ likeÂ draggable,Â resizable,Â sortable, andÂ selectable.
-TheÂ library worksÂ by converting touchÂ events into mouseÂ events, so noÂ additionalÂ JavaScript configurationÂ is usuallyÂ necessary beyond whatÂ you would normallyÂ do forÂ jQueryÂ UI.
+Yes, including the jQuery UI Touch Punch library is typically all you need to enable touch support for jQuery UI interactions like draggable, resizable, sortable, and selectable.
+The library works by converting touch events into mouse events, so no additional JavaScript configuration is usually necessary beyond what you would normally do for jQuery UI.